ibm-bluemix-mobile-services/bms-clientsdk-swift-core/README.md

 ### Cocoapods

-To install BMSCore using Cocoapods, add it to your Podfile:
+To install BMSCore using Cocoapods, add it to your Podfile.
+If your project does not have a Podfile yet, use the `pod init` command.

 ```ruby
 use_frameworks!